molloy-lab/TREE-QMC/tutorial/README.md

 ../treeqmc \
 	--bootstrap \
 	--contract 0.10 \
-	--root STRCA \
+	--root STRCA,TINMA \
 	-i avian_uce_trees_3679.tre
 ```
-which species to contract branches with bootstrap support less than `10` (note: that the contraction threshold is applied after mapping support to the 0 to 1 interval).
+which specifies that branches in the input gene trees with bootstrap support less than `10` should be contracted (note: the contraction threshold is applied after mapping support values to the interval from 0 to 1).

-Using the fast algorithm
+Using the faster algorithm
 ---
 The faster TREE-QMC algorithm (no weighting) can invoked with the command:
 ```